 These commands will disable the settings of the hardware that are responsible for activating the hibernate mode.
 If you ever decide to activate this setting again, simply run the commands in your OS X Terminal, but this time, change the value 0 to 1.

 It is possible that a glitch is stopping your system from retrieving all necessary contents and files on your hard drive, which are required to wake up your Mac from sleep.
-As a result, conflict arises between your full-disk encryption protocols like FileVault and your system crashes when it wakes up.
+As a result, conflict arises between your full-disk encryption protocols like FileVault and your system experiences a failure in waking up.

 To resolve this issue, try disabling your full-disk encryption protocols.
 Next, decrypt your hard drive using third-party tools.
 After that, re-enable your full-disk encryption protocols.
 See if this solves your problem.

-Are you still having problems with waking up your Mac from sleep?
+Are you still having the sleep-wake failure problem?
 The best thing you should do is to contact Apple’s support team or bring your Mac to the nearest Apple Store for service.

-Though it rarely happens, it is possible that a hardware problem is keeping your Mac from waking up from sleep.
+Though it rarely happens, it is possible that a hardware problem is keeping your Apple device from waking up from sleep.
 Just make sure you contact authorized support or a legit repair center for the best results.

-Let us know what solutions helped you solve your Mac sleep-wake failure problems.
+Let us know what solutions solved your Mac sleep-wake failure problems.
 Comment them below!